erancha/RENTracker/readme.md

 ##### Example of Relationships

 - A landlord can have multiple apartments.
-- A tenant can sign rental agreements on apartments of multiple landlords (probably not simultanously ..).
+- A tenant can sign rental agreements on apartments of multiple landlords (probably not simultaneously...).

 #### **SQS**